Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 • Ensure analysis is targeted and proportional

-• Draw on relevant data and evidence where available, including stakeholder feedback and expert analysis
+• Draw on and include relevant data and evidence where available, including stakeholder feedback and expert analysis

 • Reflect how intersectional factors may compound gendered impacts